Opinion dynamics 1: Social contagion moves hearts and minds

 It might be tempting to imagine this example is abnormal but this kind of thing is famously easy to reproduce in the lab.
 This is well studied in the form of the bystander effect (Darley and Latane 1968; Latane and Darley 1969).
 And we all know many examples from history of collective delusions, false beliefs, millenarian cults, panics and other madnesses of crowds.
 The thing is, we are often reluctant to imagine that this madness-of-crowds dynamic might be ubiquitous in human life.
 Even if we do accept that idea though, that crowds are crazy, that beliefs are infections, we usually imagine it is that crowd of those people over there.
 Specifically, we, you and I, typically resist imagining crowd madness in ourselves, personally, right now.
 “Having a reasoned opinion,” however, is also what catching a contagious opinion feels like from the inside.

 Being in thrall to ideas that we thoughtlessly catch from people around us is not necessarily a bad thing.
 Just because we caught a belief from a friend does not mean it is false.
 The belief that aeroplanes can fly would have seemed like collective madness a couple of centuries ago.
 These days, that belief is normal, and it is probably just as well for the efficiency of the airline industry that each passenger does not stop during the boarding process to check the equations of the Boeing engineers for themselves.
-On the other hand, just because a belief is contagious does not mean it is reflects the truth of the world.
+On the other hand, just because a belief is contagious does not mean it reflects the truth of the world.
 And just because it feels true does not mean we did not thoughtlessly acquire it from our friends or family.

 Both true and untrue beliefs have a deeply social element.
 Perhaps because our antennae are so tuned to receive contagious beliefs and adopt them as our own, we find it easy to overlook that element in ourselves and in others.
 Whatever the basis, we can observe it is hard to think about beliefs as contagious.
 If we want to influence what people out there in the world believe, then we need to make that social element explicit, and work with it, or we are doomed to misunderstand the dynamics of influencing people, and do it badly.

 And in fact, in many industries and fields, it is common to analyse beliefs with the same tools we use to analyse contagious diseases.
-In viral marketing, in internet modeling, in economics and in political science, we create and use epidemiological models of the spread of beliefs all the time.
+In viral marketing, in internet modelling, in economics and in political science, we create and use epidemiological models of the spread of beliefs all the time.
 So, let us examine what these kinds of models are exactly, and how they differ from non-network models.

 Very good.
 So I have argued that we need to consider contagion-explanations when understanding beliefs, and that we should not expect that those explanations should be instinctually obvious.
 What next?